 WiFi 6 can improve your connection if you share the network with other people or devices or any other WiFi networks around you.
 However, the higher speed will not have a positive effect on the low data throughput of games.

 Also, no gaming router will help you in most cases.
 Ultimately, WiFi is a radio transmission, and the latencies and packet losses occur between the transmitter and receiver.
-For games that use the UDP protocol (mainly first-person shooters), targeted antennas can increase the connection’s stability.
+For games that use the UDP protocol (mainly first-person shooters), antennas adjusted to the device can increase the stability of the connection.

 Nevertheless, FPS players should always connect to the cable connection if possible.